Blacksuan19/sqlmigrately/README.md

         push_data (bool, optional): whether to push dataframe data to the table.
 Defaults to True. add_cols (bool, optional): whether to add new columns in dataframe to the table.
 Defaults to True. remove_cols (bool, optional): whether to remove removed columns from the table.
 Defaults to False. column_type_map (dict, optional): mapping of column names to their types.
-Defaults to None, which means that the types are inferred from the dataframe.
+Defaults to None, which means that the types are inferred from the dataframe. column_diff_callback (Callable[[ColumnDiff], None], optional): callback function to be called with the column diff.
+Defaults to None. designed for manual logging such as sending to a logging service or slack.

     Raises:
         TableDoesNotExistError: raised when the given table does not exist in the database